openstack/horizon/doc/source/topics/tutorial.rst

 marked for translation.

-Lastly, we added a ``Meta`` class which defines some properties about our table, notably it's (translatable) verbose name, and a semi-unique "slug"-like name to identify it.
+Lastly, we added a ``Meta`` class which defines some properties about our table, notably its (translatable) verbose name, and a semi-unique "slug"-like name to identify it.

 .. note::